thatgamemaker11/Game-console/README.md

   [Buy it here](https://www.adafruit.com/product/2465)

 - **SD Card**
   Any SD card above 8GB works, but 32GB or higher is recommended.
+Keep in mind that this is where all your games will be stored.
   [Learn more](https://retropie.org.uk/docs/SD-Cards/)

 ---
+## 3D Prints
+PRINT instuctions here

 ## Software
 You'll need the following software to set up your game console: